abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/nucleo-f446re/index.md

 1. This configuration uses the mconf-based configuration tool.
 To change this configuration using that tool, you should:

-    1. Build and install the kconfig-mconf tool.
+    a.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.
-    2. Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.
+    b.
+Execute \'make menuconfig\' in nuttx/ in order to start the reconfiguration process.

 2. By default, this configuration uses the ARM EABI toolchain for Linux.
 That can easily be reconfigured, of course.:

         CONFIG_HOST_LINUX=y                     : Builds under Linux
         CONFIG_ARM_TOOLCHAIN_GNU_EABI=y      : GNU EABI toolchain for Linux

-3. Although the default console is USART2 (which would correspond to the Virtual COM port) I have done all testing with the console device configured for USART1 (see instruction above under "Serial Consoles).
+3. Although the default console is USART2 (which would correspond to the Virtual COM port) I have done all testing with the console device configured for USART1 (see instruction above under \"Serial Consoles).
 I have been using a TTL-to-RS-232 converter connected as shown below:

         Nucleo CN10 STM32F446RE
         ----------- ------------
         Pin 21 PA9  USART1_RX   *Warning you make need to reverse RX/TX on